 - leading on assumptions rather than facts

 - transparency deficit & mixed messages

 - inability to admit failure & learn from mistakes

 On the other hand, establishing strong compatibility requires honest soul-searching when evaluating own collaboration capacity.
 The clearer your vision, goals and purpose (topped off with the ability to communicate them), the bigger the chances that your team can understand and address them.
 The same applies to product ownership and/or project management competences.

 Fair balancing of tasks could become a focal point of managing bigger projects.
 The subtleties of day-to-day workload distribution can affect the overall efficiency of the augmented team and contribute to the decision of prolonging or ending your technology partnership.
 Similarly, when recognizing input and commitment, team leaders on both sides should replace attitudes like “divide and conquer” with “alone you go faster but together—we go further”.

 Having made all the right noises in the initial stages of setting up a business partnership, you might further boost your chances for a rewarding cooperation with a few advanced options:

-- Pilot project gives both organizations a chance to build trust, streamline workflows, introduce new technologies, pick & match team members and test the overall compatibility of the newly augmented team.
-If your business model allows for a more exploratory approach, you might even want to select two strongest service providers and do A/B testing over 3-6 months.
+- Pilot project gives both organizations a chance to build trust, streamline workflows, introduce new technologies, pick and match team members and test the overall compatibility of the newly augmented team.
+If your business model allows for a more exploratory approach, you might even want to select two strongest service providers and do A/B testing over 3—6 months.